BIOSTAT501: Introduction to Biostatistics

 - This is a first year course for Online students

-- Fall term(s) for residential students; Winter term(s) term for online MPH students; Spring-Summer term(s) term for online MS students.
+- Fall term(s) for residential students; Winter term(s) for online MPH students; Spring-Summer term(s) for online MS students.

-- 3 Credit Hour(s) for residential students; 2 Credit Hour(s) for online MPH students for residential students; 3 Credit Hour(s) for online MS students
+- 3 credit hour(s) for residential students; 2 credit hour(s) for online MPH students; 3 credit hour(s) for online MS students;

-- Instructor(s): Raghunathan, Trivellore Braun, Thomas (Residential); Braun, Thomas (Online MPH); Braun, Thomas (Online MS);
+- Instructor(s): Zhao, Lili Zawistowski, Matt Zhou, Xiang (Residential); Braun, Thomas (Online MPH); Braun, Thomas (Online MS);

 - Prerequisites: SPH MPH or permission of instructor